Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint=true and idempotentHint=true.
-The description adds 'Effects: read-only Swift generation; writes no files and uses no network,' which reinforces but does not contradict annotations.
-Slight additional context beyond annotations.
+Annotations already declare readOnlyHint=true, destructiveHint=false, idempotentHint=true.
+The description adds that the tool performs read-only Swift generation, writes no files, and uses no network, which aligns with and expands on the annotations.
+It also mentions token efficiency, but does not contradict annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.